LiuHongzhi-PKU/RSBook/data/epinions/README.md

+# Simplified Epinions Dataset

+The Epinions dataset is a classic dataset often used in the evaluation of social recommendation algorithms.
+Since the original Epinions dataset is a little bit large, we used a simplified version of Epinions dataset in the experiment of Chapter 10, which contains 3139 users and 8145 items.
+The dataset is cropped from the original Epinions dataset.

+# Original Epinions Dataset
 The following is a description of the original Epinions dataset.
 (You can check it out at http://www.trustlet.org/epinions.html)

 We have collected and released 2 different versions of Epinions datasets: